Silverleaf - HR Fundamentals - Maternity Pay

 A pregnant employee qualifies for SMP provided she has:

-• at least 26 weeks' continuous employment with her company extending into the 15th week before the expected week of childbirth;
+• been continuously employed by you for at least 26 weeks extending into the 15th week before the expected week of childbirth

-• provided her company with confirmation of the pregnancy; this is normally a form MATB1 or an equivalent document issued by her midwife or GP;
+• provided you with confirmation of her pregnancy; this is normally a form MATB1 or an equivalent document issued by her midwife or GP

-• given her company 28 days' notice of the date from which she wants to start her SMP
+• given you 28 days’ notice of the date from which she wants to start her SMP

 SMP rates and recovery

-For the first six weeks you must pay your employee SMP at the rate of 90 per cent of their AWE.
+For the first six weeks you must pay your employee SMP at the rate of 90 per cent of her AWE.

-For the next 33 weeks you must pay them the lower of the following:
+For the next 33 weeks you must pay her the lower of the following:

 You can recover some or all of your SMP payments from HM Revenue & Customs (HMRC), this is dependent on the size of your annual NICs liability.